Designations Congruent with Things: Chapter 13

 Earlier.

-By ‘earlier’ Hermann evidently means when Newt had woken up out of an amorphous nightmare he doesn’t remember to find that Hermann had decided that bed sharing was now a thing that was happening?
-Newt likes to think that the rationale for that particular decision has more to do with Hermann’s insomniac loneliness meeting the general interpersonal camaraderie of communal sleeping and less because Hermann had decided that Newt needed it for some reason.
-No matter the specific rationale, it’s going to be a little hard for Hermann to justify beneath the painful glare of twenty-four hour fluorescence.
-He owes the guy a ridiculous amount of slack and so he won’t inquire about the bed-thing just now.
+By ‘earlier’ Hermann evidently means when Newt had woken up out of an amorphous nightmare he doesn’t remember to find Hermann had decided “bed sharing” was now a thing that was happening?
+Newt likes to think the rationale for that particular decision had more to do with Hermann’s insomniac loneliness meeting the general interpersonal camaraderie of communal sleeping and less to do with Hermann deciding Newt needed it for some reason?
+No matter the specific rationale, it’ll be a little hard for Hermann to justify beneath the painful glare of twenty-four hour fluorescence.
+Newt owes the guy a ridiculous amount of slack, so he won’t inquire about the bed-thing just now.

 “I’m finding it useful,” Hermann says, “if only in interpreting you in retrospect.
 I’m not sure what your post-drift experience has been, but personally—” Hermann stops.